GaluhWikri/GaluhWikri/README.md

-# Hi, I’m Galuh wikri 👋🏻
+# Hi, I’m Galuh Wikri 👋🏻
 ### Enthusiastic about programming and software development.
 Expert "Google Searcher" and "Copy Paster" 🚀
 ### Feel free to explore my repositories.
 Let's navigate the digital world together with the spirit of "Ctrl+C" and "Ctrl+V"! 💻
 <br>